surifirstpin/biplus_documentation/docs/User_Reports.md

 ## Local Sorting

-Local Sorting can be applied directly to the data obtained for dimension and measure fields in the data section.
+Local Sorting can be applied directly to the data fetched in the data section.
 Click on the desired field header to enable sorting.

 For **Dimensions**